m00s3c/dwm-rice/README.md

 ## Fonts

 This setup requires a Nerd Font to display the icons in dwmblocks and st.
-I recommend [JetBrainsMono Nerd Font](https://www.nerdfonts.com/font-downloads) at size 12, but any Nerd Font should work.
+I use [JetBrainsMono Nerd Font](https://www.nerdfonts.com/font-downloads) at size 10, but any Nerd Font should work.

 Example installation on Debian: